mars0i/popco2/src/popco/nn/update.md

 e.g. by `(matrix [[1] [2] [3]])`.

-**Network settling (with Grossberg algorithm):**
+### Network settling (with Grossberg algorithm)

-The Grossberg algorithm does no normalization in anything like the probabilistic sense: That is, outputs are outputs; they're not scaled relative to other signals coming into the same node:  The only "averaging" comes from the weighting across links due to the network, and the scaling by distance from max and min.
+The Grossberg algorithm implemented by `next-activns` does no normalization in anything like the probabilistic sense: That is, outputs are outputs; they're not scaled relative to other signals coming into the same node:  The only "averaging" comes from the weighting across links due to the network, and the scaling by distance from max and min.
 Moreover, the link weights are absolute numbers; they are not themselves scaled relative to other link weights.
 (In essence, it's the job of the neural net settling process to do something analogous to probabilistic normalization.)

 (Qualification: For the proposition network there is a kludgey method of scaling negative links relative to positive links since there are more